 - The class 365 cab from the DTG London Peterborough route is used due to its better visuals and functionality. - Higher resolution visuals for many of the various in-cab labels and buttons. - Speedometer re-textured to signify the class 465/466's lower maximum speed of 75 mph. - Clickable and functioning master key. - Newly modelled reverser handle. - 4-step reverser (off/forward/neutral/reverse). - TPWS lights illuminate during AWS self-test. - DVD isolation lights to the top-left of the driver, as well as 'Safety System Isolated' indicator on desk. - Door interlock light moved from door close button to where it should actually be. - In-cab unit/vehicle number labels. - Selected destination displayed on the in-cab top-right computer unit. - Functioning brake hold button which applies the equivalent of step 1 brake. - Animated cab light & instrument (dash) light switches. - Intermittent, slow & fast wiper speeds. - Visual alarms outside of cab when AWS or DVD are active. - The visible driver automatically moves to whichever cab you are in. - Emergency brake pressure applied when reverser is in 'Off'. - When the sander button is pressed, you must be in a power notch and it will only apply for 10 seconds maximum at a time.
-If you wish to continue to apply sand after 10 seconds, you must re-press the sander button. - Due to reliability issues, the dynamic brake was isolated on Metro-Cammell 465s/466s from around 2008 onwards and this is implemented by default on the South Eastern 1 (Revised Logo) livery. - Driver to guard bell only active when reverser is away from 'Off'.
+If you wish to continue to apply sand after 10 seconds, you must re-press the sander button. - Due to reliability issues from around 2008 onwards, the dynamic brake was isolated on Metro-Cammell 465s/466s and this is implemented by default on all of these units. - Driver to guard bell only active when reverser is away from 'Off'.

 - 1 second delay between train passing over AWS magnet and AWS warning sound occurring.
 The F3/F4 HUD will show the warning immediately so you must wait 1 second before trying to cancel it. - The headlights only provide illumination before sunrise and after sunset.
-This is to avoid the unrealistic appearance of projected light in broad daylight. - High quality headlight/marker light & tail light visuals with LED variants. - White & purple status lights below external destination display.
-White illuminates when the dynamic brake is isolated and purple illuminates when a safety system is isolated. - Correct looking tightlock coupler applied. - Passenger view with Network SouthEast moquette on relevant liveries. - Extra passenger view camera angle.
+This is to avoid the unrealistic appearance of projected light in broad daylight. - High quality headlight/marker light & tail light visuals with LED variants. - White & purple status lights above external destination display.
+White illuminates when the dynamic brake is active and purple illuminates when a safety system is isolated. - Correct looking tightlock coupler applied. - Extra passenger view camera angle.